nedkodimitrov/huffman-coding/README.md

 1g1o01s1 01e1h01p1r0000 - serialized Huffman tree in the header of the encoded file

-1g - push 'g'
+1g - push 'g' to the stack
 ![](explanation/ReconstructHuffmanTree1.png)

-1o - push 'o'
+1o - push 'o' to the stack
 ![](explanation/ReconstructHuffmanTree2.png)

-0  - pop 'o' and 'g' and push their parent
+0  - pop 'o' and 'g' from the stack and push their parent
 ![](explanation/ReconstructHuffmanTree3.png)

 1s - push 's'